Crush-Steelpunch/Deploying-Petclinic/README.md

 For this you should think about using nginx to proxy the url `http://server/` to the angular code and `http://server/petclinic/api` to the api service.

+## Rebuilding API image

+The rest api uses the Google Jib plugin for maven to create the docker image.

+How to create an image that is pushed to a repository, tarball, or one built for a local Docker daemon is [here](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#build-your-image)